-Governor Noem's Priorities for the State: Governor Kristi Noem has outlined her Priorities for South Dakota spanning a wide range of sectors.
+Governor Noem's Priorities for the State:6 Governor Kristi Noem has outlined her Priorities for South Dakota spanning a wide range of sectors.
 Digital opportunity efforts will align closely with the Governor's initiatives and seek to advance her goals for the State.
-The Governor has prioritized addressing the needs of the agriculture industry in South Dakota, and supporting digital access will help prevent farmers, ranchers and others from getting left behind.
-Additionally, the Governor has deemed investments and policies that allow small towns in the State to thrive and, as a result, attract people to live and work in rural South Dakota, as crucial to economic success.
-The ability to work remotely or sell goods through ecommerce can allow South Dakotans to continue to live in primarily rural regions and access a wider job market or customer base.
+The Governor has prioritized addressing the needs of the agriculture industry in South Dakota, and supporting digital access will help prevent farmers, ranchers and others from getting left behind.7 Additionally, the Governor has deemed investments and policies that allow small towns in the State to thrive and, as a result, attract people to live and work in rural South Dakota, as crucial to economic success.8 The ability to work remotely or sell goods through ecommerce can allow South Dakotans to continue to live in primarily rural regions and access a wider job market or customer base.
 The Governor also recognizes that increasing access to the internet requires us to protect our businesses, personal identities and finances, and children.
-As a result, the state has invested in the expansion of cybersecurity programs, creating jobs in this industry.
-Remodeling programming to support the rehabilitation of inmates through the development of
+As a result, the state has invested in the expansion of cybersecurity programs, creating jobs in this industry.9 Remodeling programming to support the rehabilitation of inmates through the development of skills that can be used in the workplace also remains a focus of the Governor's.10 As part of the Governor's initiative for addressing the stigma around mental health and preventing suicide, she has prioritized making telehealth resources available to those who need mental health support.
+Similarly, the Governor has prioritized making telehealth resources available to those who struggle with meth addiction.
+As part of the Governor's effort towards making government more transparent, she is increasing access to online public services.

 6 South Dakota Governor (accessed on June 8, 2023), Priorities.
-Accessed at: South Dakota Governor (sd.gov)

-7 South Dakota Governor Kristi Noem (accessed on March 29, 2023), Advancing Agriculture.
+Accessed at: South Dakota Governor (sd.gov) 7 South Dakota Governor Kristi Noem (accessed on March 29, 2023), Advancing Agriculture.
 Accessed at: South Dakota Governor (sd.gov)